 Taxes on self-employment income from the first year of the plan would therefore be paid in the second year of the plan and so on.

-To capture any taxes due on self-employment income from the year prior to the plan's start, go to Taxes screen, select the earner in the People panel (to the right of the screen), and enter these taxes in the Taxes due field.
+To capture any taxes due on self-employment income from the year prior to the plan's start, go to Taxes screen, select the earner in the Ledger (to the right of the screen), and enter these taxes in the Taxes due field.

 These taxes due will then appear as a first-year expense in the Let's See > Cash Flow chart and will also be accounted for in the first year of the Overview > General > Income vs. Expenditure report.